 We will lend you, free of charge, the assistive equipment you need to carry out your work

 If, due to your disability or decreased working ability, you are unable to perform duties using your employer’s equipment, we will lend you, free of charge, the assistive equipment needed to carry out the work.

 A case manager from the Unemployment Insurance Fund assesses the need for the use of such equipment in performing duties and identifies the most suitable equipment for you.

 This equipment will be at your disposal until the end of the employment relationship, but initially for no longer than three years.
 The contract for the use of assistive equipment may be extended if you continue to need the equipment in order to perform your duties.

 The assistive equipment you need (at work and in your daily life) can be applied for from the Social Insurance Board.

-If you need further help and guidance when starting work, we can offer the help of a support person
+If you need further help and guidance when starting work due to your decreased working ability, we can offer the help of a support person

-The labour market service provided for jobseekers of retirement age is co-financed by the European Social Fund of the European Union by regulation No. 222 of the Minister of Health and Labour of 4 December 2014 on the basis of ‘Provision of labour market services to facilitate employment opportunities’.
+The labour market service provided for jobseekers of retirement age, recipients of an early retirement pension and persons receiving a benefit to a rescue servant while awaiting for old-age pension is co-financed by the European Social Fund of the European Union by regulation No. 222 of the Minister of Health and Labour of 4 December 2014 on the basis of ‘Provision of labour market services to facilitate employment opportunities’.

 We provide advice and training to employers upon recruiting and employing people with disabilities